 I am not all about money.
 Money is great, but it isn’t a driving force for me.
 It is a tool to help achieve my dream.

 I want to be very emotionally intelligent, able to control how I let my emotions direct me, and channel my energy into positive directions.
 I do not want to be out of sorts, tossed up and down by the things around me.

 Here’s what I am doing:

 I am going to Yankari Game Reserve this weekend.
 I have been out of sorts, critical, getting upset very easily.
 No space, no time to rejuvenate… I have been reacting and reacting.
 No refuel, no recharge.
 I hope to use the time on the road to just breathe, and then play when there.
-It has been almost 10 years since I travelled long distance by road, and I am thinking all sorts about road travel and near freaking out.
+It has been almost 10 years since I traveled long distance by road, and I am thinking all sorts about road travel and near freaking out.
 I pray for grace.

 I am reading a book: 30 Days to Taming Your Emotions by Deborah Smith Pegues.
 Talks on overcoming critical attitudes, clarifying expectations, the power of a positive perspective amongst others.
 I have had the book since March 2016, but am just finally getting around to reading it.
-On my second read, maybe I will go a review for the blog.
-The book talked about clarifying expectations and how it is essential to practice asking for what I want to prevent living a life of frustration, resentment and continuously thinking ‘when wills/he have a clue’?
+On my second read, maybe I will do a review for the blog.
+The book talked about clarifying expectations and how it is essential to practice asking for what I want to prevent living a life of frustration, resentment and continuously thinking ‘when will s/he have a clue’?
 So, I decided to have a chat with someone who had upset me over the weekend.
 It did not quite go how I expected it to go, but I am glad I got to talk, and I will continue to do so.